roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-12 ****** byJust_Plain_Bob© It was a beautiful Sunday and Rick had taken the kids to the park to play on the swings and slide.
+It was a beautiful Sunday and Rick had taken the kids to the park to play on the swings and slide.
 She was in the backyard working on her landscaping plan and trying to figure out what she want to do with the north corner when she heard, "Hi neighbor."
 She turned to see Sarah coming toward her.

  "What are you up to?"